davidecenzato/PFP-eBWT/README.md

 Computing the Original eBWT Faster, Simpler, and with Less Memory.
 SPIRE 2021: 129-142 ([go to the paper](https://link.springer.com/chapter/10.1007/978-3-030-86692-1_11))

-[2] Christina Boucher, Davide Cenzato, Zsuzsanna Lipták, Massimiliano Rossi, Marinella Sciortino:
-Computing the original eBWT faster, simpler, and with less memory.
-CoRR abs/2106.11191 (2021) ([go to the paper](https://arxiv.org/abs/2106.11191))

-[3] Christina Boucher, Davide Cenzato, Zsuzsanna Lipták, Massimiliano Rossi, Marinella Sciortino: r-indexing the eBWT.
+[2] Christina Boucher, Davide Cenzato, Zsuzsanna Lipták, Massimiliano Rossi, Marinella Sciortino: r-indexing the eBWT.
 Inf.
 Comput.
 298: 105155 (2024) ([go to the paper](https://doi.org/10.1016/j.ic.2024.105155))

-Please, if you use this tool in an academic setting cite the following papers:
+Please, if you use this tool in an academic setting, cite the following papers:

 ### conference version
     @inproceedings{BoucherCL0S21a,